Yakatarla, Gülşehir

 Yakatarla (formerly: Nernek) is a village in the Gülşehir District, Nevşehir Province, Turkey.
 Its population is 179 (2022).

 History

-Nisa (Ancient Greek: Νίσα) was a small village.
+It was originally a small village named Nisa (Ancient Greek: Νίσα).
 Its name was later changed to Muşkara, then to Nernek, and finally to its current name of Yakatarla.

 The name of the village is mentioned as Nernek in the records of 1928.